 It is part of our DNA to strive towards being a good corporate citizen.
-We want to give back, be a good neighbor to our local communities and offer our expertise to help solve global societal problems.
-Our Corporate Citizenship Program was founded in 2015 and focuses on engaging with our community to create new solutions for shaping an industry that operates in the best interests of all people involved.
+We want to give back, be a good neighbor to our local communities, and offer our expertise to help solve global societal problems.
+We started our Corporate Citizenship Program in 2015 with a focus on engaging with our community to create new solutions for shaping an industry that operates in the best interests of all people involved.
 We are committed to using technology to increase supply chain transparency, strengthening communities by volunteering our expertise, and contributing to humanitarian organizations.

 Contributing to Humanitarian Aid

 In 2019, we donated 100,000 euros worth of in-kind donations and spent 75,000 euros from our disaster relief fund to respond to global crises.
-We have a fast and efficient infrastructure via betterplace.org to make sure our contributions are used transparently and also allows us to involve our employees and customers in the donation process.
+In 2019, for instance, we supported people in dire need who had been affected by an earthquake in Albania and heavy rainfalls in Indonesia.
+We have a fast and efficient infrastructure via betterplace.org to make sure our contributions are used transparently and allow us to involve our employees and customers in the donation process.

 Our Response to the Coronavirus